Phase I. Establish Organizational Structure and Communication Software

 Problem 1 Fragmented, Overlapping and Duplicated Services

-Phase IV.
+Phase II.
 Establish UMI Human Restoration & Training Center

 Problem 2.
 Addictions, Homelessness, Prison & Jail Recidivism

-UMI will address all forms of addictions.
-It will address the high rate of recidivism for prisoners being released from jails, prisons, mental health facilities, emergency rooms, hospitals, shelters.
-Finally, it will address unemployment lines by establishing a Unity Ministry International’s Human Restoration and Training Center.
-The center will deliver an 8-week restoration and training program to restore human beings vertically to God and horizontally to humankind.
-This will be a Center that will begin the restoration process in all seven areas of the human soul (history, mind, body, spirit, finances, family and future), both in the natural and spiritual.
+Many persons who fall into the Short Term Assistance category may suffer from an addiction requiring more than one time assistance.
+In addition, UMI will address the high rate of recidivism for persons being released from jails, prisons, hospitals, and shelters.
+The center will deliver an 8-week restoration and training program to restore human beings.
+The UMI Human Restoration & Training Center will be a Center that will begin the restoration process in all seven areas of the human soul (history, mind, body, spirit, finances, family and future).

 Our program will be a residential program; however, certain parts of our program may be taken on a non-residential bases.
 Each day is a structured as 16 hours of restoration and training activities and eight hours of sleep, seven days per week.
 Family visitation will be allowed for one hour each day along with one hour each day for outside professional visitation.
 There will be 49 hours of clinical examinations conducted in the first week, and 28 hours will be scheduled during the first week for the distribution of health products and services.

 There are 294 hours of classroom instruction for the horizontal training and 196 hours of classroom instruction for vertical training.
 Each hour of instructions consist of 50 minutes of training and a 10-minute break.
 Three hours each day has been scheduled for three one-hour meal breaks: breakfast, lunch, and dinner.